usnistgov/800-63-3/sp800-63b/sec4_aal.md

 At AAL2, it is required to have either a multi-factor authenticator or a combination of two single-factor authenticators.
 Authenticator requirements are specified in [Section 5](#sec5).

-When a multi-factor authenticator is used, any of the following may be used:
+When a multi-factor authenticator is used, any of the following MAY be used:

 * Multi-factor OTP Device
 * Multi-factor Cryptographic Software